 I often get asked how I manage my time during a big cook.
-The last thing I want is hungry friends and family.
+The last thing I want is hungry friends and family waiting on food.

 Controlling the temperature of my smoker is one of biggest issues when it comes to ensuring the meat is done on time.
 This temperature control can mean the different between a 4 hour cook and an 8 hour cook (not ideal).

 I've found that most thermometers are way off unless you have them calibrated yearly.
 As a result, it can be really hard to ensure your food is ready when your guests start demanding it.

 On the flip side, I have found it can be worse if the meat is ready and no one is ready to eat!